-The IRRB Committee informs the university community-at-large concerning the responsibilities of faculty, students, or administrative researchers whose projects involve biological or behavioral research using human subjects, in order to ensure that procedures are followed to safeguard the rights and welfare of research subjects and are in conformance with federal regulations.
+The IRRB C informs the university community-at-large concerning the responsibilities of faculty, students, or administrative researchers whose projects involve biological or behavioral research using human and animal subjects, in order to ensure that procedures are followed to safeguard the rights and welfare of research subjects and are in conformance with federal regulations.

-The Committee receives proposals from all student, faculty and administrative staff conducting research involving human research participants regardless of the form, location, or whether or not it is funded or if other institutional review has been made (e.g., by a hospital institutional review board).
-If applicable, copies of any external IRB reviews are to accompany the proposal.
-Students who carry out research projects involving human subjects must receive prior approval of the student's protocol by the faculty member sponsoring and supervising the research in the student's proposal.
+The Committee receives proposals from all student, faculty and administrative staff conducting research involving human research participants regardless of the form, location, or whether or not it is funded or if other institutional review has been made, e.g., by a hospital institutional review board.
+If applicable, a copy of that review is to accompany the proposal.
+Students who carry out research projects involving human or animal subjects must receive prior approval of the student's protocol by the faculty member sponsoring and supervising the research in the student's proposal.
 Please see policy 2.7 for further information.